 US Army’s first new grenade since the Vietnam War uses shock waves to kill

-The palm-sized weapon uses blast overpressure to clear rooms while reducing risk to friendly forces and bystanders, the Army said.
+The plastic grenade uses blast overpressure to clear rooms while reducing collateral damage, and the Army says it is its first new lethal hand grenade since 1968.

 - Last month, the Army introduced the M111, its first new lethal hand grenade since the Vietnam War.
 The plastic weapon uses shock waves instead of shrapnel to clear indoor areas, reducing collateral damage risks during urban combat.